 Look for an option that offers a free trial, so that you can check out the themes and features and make sure you enjoy using it.
 It’s also a good idea to find a builder that has built-in client-proofing capabilities so that you can collaborate with clients super easily.

 Once you get the hang of how to license photos, you’ll love the control it gives you over your creative work.
-And less time worrying about how your photos are being misused means more time for you to get out there and shoot!
+Plus, you can spend less time worrying about how your photos are being misused and more time to get out there and shoot!

 Want more on how to manage your photography business like a boss?
 Read on!